Car Air Conditioner Rattling and Troubleshooting

 Hot cabin temperatures mean cranking up your car’s A/C, but what a disappointment it is when a rattling noise accompanies the air flow.
 On closer inspection of each vent, you might discover a foreign object such as paper or leaves caught between the slats.
 If there is no object present or the air conditioner rattling persists, then that noise may indicate one or more possible problems with the climate control system.

-You can attribute climate control system rattling to one of several components.
+You can attribute air conditioner rattling to one of several components.
 We’ll look at the most likely component first, then consider other parts that are potential noisemakers.

 Inspect the Blower Motor